Project Description

 Abstracts are expected to describe original work, previously unpublished and should indicate new and significant advances and their importance.
 Initially short abstracts between of around 300 words in length should be submitted online using the below links.

-Following review of short abstracts, authors will be provided with instructions for submitting extended abstracts of either two and four A4 pages.
+Following review of short abstracts, authors will be provided with instructions for submitting extended abstracts of either two or four A4 pages.
 On acceptance of extended abstracts, authors are notified of presentation mode (poster/oral).
-All papers accepted will also be indexed on to euspen’s Knowledge Base which is indexed via Google Scholar.
+All papers accepted will also be indexed on to euspen’s Knowledge Base which is indexed via Scopus.
 The final decision on acceptance of all papers is made by the Editor and Scientific Committee of the SIG meeting.

 The invitation to submit an abstract does not constitute an offer to pay travel, accommodation or registration costs associated with the conference.
 Similarly, no speaker fee is paid to successful participants.
 All speakers must register for the conference and transfer registration fee.
 In specific cases the organising committee reserves the right to deviate from the standard procedure.